The images in this article were taken pre-COVID-19.

 It’s safe to say that reverse culture shock doesn’t last forever.
-Every day that you’re home will help you to adjust and acclimatise to your surroundings.
-After a while you’ll start to experience a new normal, and feel yourself easing back into life back home.
+Every day that you’re home will help you to readjust and reacclimatise to your surroundings.
+After a while, you’ll start to feel yourself easing back into life back home.

 But remember that overcoming reverse culture shock is a process.
 You may feel great one day and worse the next.
-This doesn’t necessarily mean you are regressing.
+This doesn’t necessarily mean you’re regressing.

-It’s normal to experience bouts of reverse culture shock weeks after you return.
+It’s normal to experience bouts of reverse culture shock weeks after you return home.

 Try to make these times more constructive: think about your time abroad, the skills and knowledge you’ve gained, and how you want to structure your future.